Noam Gottesman: Early life and education

 Gottesman was born in May 1961, to a Jewish family, the son of Israel Museum president Dov Gottesman.
 He received a BA from Columbia University in 1986.

 Career

 Gottesman worked at the Goldman Sachs London office and became its executive director while managing global equity portfolios for their private client group.
 He left Goldman Sachs in 1995 with Pierre Lagrange and Jonathan Green to co-found GLG Partners.
 The company went on to manage $24.6 billion and become a publicly traded entity on the New York Stock Exchange (November 2007) and had up to $24.6 billion in assets under management.
 Gottesman and his partners sold the company to the Man Group in October 2010 for $1.6 billion.
-Gottesman continued to serve as GLG's co-CEO until January 2012, when he became the non-executive chairman for GLG's business in the US.
+Gottesman remained co-CEO of GLG until January 2012, when he stepped down to become non-executive chairman of its U.S. business.
 Gottesman is the CEO of the investment company TOMS Capital.